-3.9 Summary of Effect of Flow Regime
+3.7 Summary of Effect of Flow Regime on Abundance

-The four fish population metrics used in this program are abundance, distribution, growth, and body condition.
-To assess differences in the metrics before and after the flow regime change, an effect of flow regime was included in the models.
-The statistical significance and effect size of the difference in fish population metrics before and after the flow regime change were assessed (Table 8; Figure 37).
+This program's first management question relates to the effect of the new flow regime on the abundance of adult life stages of fish in the MCR.
+To assess differences in abundance before and after the flow regime change, an effect of flow regime was included in the models.
+The statistical significance and effect size of the difference in fish population abundance before and after the flow regime change were assessed (Table 8).
 For all four species where a mark-recapture estimate of abundance was possible, the flow regime did not have a statistically significant effect on the rate of population growth; however, negative effect sizes for juvenile Bull Trout (-14%) and juvenile Mountain Whitefish (-15%) suggested lower rates of population growth after the flow regime than before.
 The rate of population growth based on count densities was lower after the flow regime change than before for Burbot (-33%), Northern Pikeminnow (-46%), and Rainbow Trout (-29%), although the difference was not statistically significant for Burbot (P = 0.06).
 The rate of population growth could not be assessed for sucker species but the estimated count density was 78% greater after the flow regime change than before.